ubinix-warun/nft-tezket/README.md

 }
 ```

-* Patch API '/mint' with new-ticket-type.
+* Patch API '/mint' with new-render-type or use defaults "SQ1QR".
 ```
     else if(mintTicket.render == "new-ticket-type") {

 ```

-* Customize ticket-template with SVG.
+* (optional) Customize ticket-template with SVG.

 ```
       const svgImage = `